iangrunert/iangrunert/about.markdown

 permalink: /about/
 ---

+Currently working on [WebKit](https://webkit.org/) for Pax Andromeda, mostly on the Windows port.

 At the [Recurse Center](https://www.recurse.com/) (F1 '23), I focused on improving the Windows port for WebKit.
 Made progress on enabling webassembly and the FTL JIT, gave a lightning talk at the 2023 WebKit Contributors Meeting.